Abhiroopks/MuJava-Project/README.md

 	* Allow testrun threads to timeout in case of infinite loop mutants
 * 10/24/2020
 	* Added multithreading for generation phase.
 Pushes mutant ops to idle processors.
 Threads will also compile mutations in parallel.
+* 11/01/2020
+	* Threads in generation phase compile what they create.
+Completed basic CLI script for generation.

 ## Notes
 * Currently, only the GUI was used to test correctness (shouldn't matter though)
 * Only tested in Eclipse IDE so far
 * Need framework to test performance
+* Try to improve generation phase time?